The 7 Ways To Remove News Articles

 Think about this route when you've tried everything else or when the issue has big legal consequences.

-Option 6: Hire a Reputation Management Company
+Option 6: Work with Online Reputation Management (ORM) Experts

 Why not go beyond just content removal?
+Reputation management experts know the best channels to address content issues effectively.

 Imagine this scenario: You get rid of one negative article, but then another pops up elsewhere, putting you right back where you started.
 That's where a reputation management company comes into play.